-In 230, Artaxerxes (Ardashir) felt confident enough to invade Roman Mesopotamia.
+In 230, Ardashir (Artaxerxes) felt confident enough to invade Roman Mesopotamia.
 He laid waste to the country and threatened Syria, though he failed to take Nisibis.
 The Persian invasion may have been just a probing attack instead of a full-scale assault, but it was serious enough to draw the emperor to the East.
 First, he sent envoys and tried to negotiate with his adversaries.
-It soon became clear that his opponent was keen to restore the Achaemenid Persian Empire that had been destroyed by Alexander the Great.
-Artaxerxes basically claimed all the territories that had once been under Persian rule.
+It soon became clear that his opponent was keen to restore the Achaemenid Persian Empire that had been destroyed by Alexander the Great in 331 BCE.
+Ardashir – at least according to the biased Roman sources – basically claimed all the territories that had once been under Persian rule.
 This was, of course, not acceptable for Alexander the Great’s namesake.
-Alexander Severus arrived in Syria with his mother, probably in 231.
+Severus Alexander arrived in Syria with his mother, probably in 231.
 Now that diplomacy had failed, the emperor began mobilising his forces near Antiochia.
 New troops had already been recruited in Italy and other parts of the Empire.
 The Historia Augusta claims Alexander had created an elite corps of men with silver and golden shields (argyroaspidas et chrysoaspidas), and had formed a phalanx of 30.000 men which he called his phalangarii.
 These men seem to have been ordinary legionaries from six legions, equipped like other Roman legionaries, but receiving a higher pay after the war.

 “The envoys said that the great king Artaxerxes ordered the Romans and their emperor to withdraw from all Syria and from that part of Asia opposite Europe; they were to permit the Persians to rule as far as Ionia and Caria and to govern all the nations separated by the Aegean Sea and the Propontic Gulf, inasmuch as these were the Persians’ by right of inheritance.”

-Alexander decided to give the Persian envoys part of what they wanted, figuratively.
+Alexander decided to give the Persian envoys part of what they wanted, figuratively speaking.
 He had the envoys arrested and sent to Phrygia (once part of the Persian Empire), where farmland was assigned to them to work on.
 The furious Roman emperor now began his counter-offensive.

 This second column should have been covered by Alexander’s third column, but it was not.
 While the commanders still believed their flank was secure, the second column suddenly found itself opposite the main Persian army.
 The Romans were badly outnumbered, and to make things worse, Alexander did not come to their rescue with his own troops.
 The second Roman column was massacred.
 Herodianus writes that: